Pranjal31/NoMatterBot/DEPLOY.md

 username: yshi26@ncsu.edu / ffahid@ncsu.edu\
 Password: @Bcde12345 (For both accounts).

 The following three repos must be used for testing: `psharma9/test-repo-1`, `psharma9/test-repo-2` and `psharma9/test-repo-3`.
 TAs have been added as collaborators in each.
 This should enable the TAs to perform various actions like creating an issue, updating issue labels, updating issues and closing the issues.
+These three test repos have been configured to allow the TAs to run Acceptance and Exploratory tests without worrying about different configurations.
+GitHub hooks on these repos have been updated and the repos have been configured to send Issue related events to our hosted server on GCP.
+All our team members and both TAs have been added as collaborators to these repos. `psharma9/test-repo-3` is a private repo while the other two are public, therefore, allowing test cases that can cover both repository types offered by GitHub.
+For all these reasons, we believe this sets up a right environment that enables broad and rapid testing of our system.

 Note:
 + This setup has been done NCSU enterprise GitHub (github.ncsu.edu)